Free Advanced Workshops

 San Diego State University: TBD Late October

-Texas Christian University (Fort Worth, TX): TBD Early December
+University of Texas at Dallas (Richardson, TX): TBD Early December

 In order to qualify to attend any of our FREE, in-person workshops you must have: